 By moving blindly forward in planting huge numbers of trees, we may risk covering vast swathes of land with tree plantations that are not ultimately sustainable.
 Rather than true, rich, biodiverse, resilient forest ecosystems.

 Of course, we also have to think about carbon emissions associated with the initiation of tree planting schemes.
 Where the schemes are taking place and potential societal or environmental negatives of a change of land use can become complex factors.

 In certain cases, other landscape management and planting may be more efficacious for carbon sequestration than tree planting.
 For example, when planted in large groves, bamboo can store four times the amount of CO2 as a stand of trees of similar size5.
 One hectare of bamboo will sequester 62 tonnes of CO2 per year, while in comparison, a young forest covering the same land area will sequester only 15 tonnes.

 Carbon farming or agroforestry may also be a more sustainable solution for land use than forestry alone.
 It will involve tree planting but also integrate other carbon sequestration techniques and more effective land management, which can also help meet human food needs.

 Planting trees and restoring habitats is clearly something that we need to do, and urgently, to survive the climate crisis we have created.
-But it is important to realise that tree planting alone will never be able to keep up with the staggeringly high emissions generated around the globe.
+But it is important to realize that tree planting alone will never be able to keep up with the staggeringly high emissions generated around the globe.

 Land use is a hot topic.
 Land is often in high demand.
 So dedicating huge swathes of it to tree planting may be impracticable.
 To put things into perspective, the US – which is one of the world's highest emitters – emitted around 5.8 billion tons of emissions last year.